zq-chi/stm32IAPDemo/README.md

 ## 3.Test

 Before our test, we need to convert '.axf' to '.bin' file using tool 'fromelf.exe'.
 We can put this custom command line 'C:\Keil_v5\ARM\ARMCC\bin\fromelf.exe --bin -o ./BIN/stm32IAPDemo.bin ./stm32IAPDemo/stm32IAPDemo.axf' into option User Tab's 'After Built/Rebuild' column to auto generate '.bin' file.
 The 'fromelf.exe' tool's location depends on your Keil installation directory.
-For details refer to <http://www.keil.com/support/man/docs/armutil/>.
+For more details refer to <http://www.keil.com/support/man/docs/armutil/>.

 We build a tool to simply our test, this tool was written on C# language.